-This paper is organized as follows.
-In Sec.~\ref{sec:II}, we review force-free electrodynamics from a geometric perspective, focusing on degenerate Maxwell fields and spacetime foliations.
-We also discuss exact vacuum solutions in flat spacetime that would be useful in the construction of our jet solution.
-In Sec.~\ref{sec:III}, we derive new vacuum degenerate solutions from the hyperbolic solution using the geometric methods mentioned earlier.
-In Sec.~\ref{sec:IV}, we promote the expansions of the solution to Schwarzschild spacetime and perform the BZ perturbation method.
-Then, we complete the angular velocity and poloidal current associated with the jet.
-Finally, we analyze the properties of the black hole jet, including its angular velocity profile, current distribution, total electromagnetic energy flux, and effective resistance.
+We organized this paper as follows.
+In Sec.~\ref{sec:II}, we briefly review force-free electrodynamics from a geometric perspective, focusing on the degeneracy of force-free fields and their spacetime foliations.
+We also discuss in this section exact vacuum solutions in flat spacetime that are useful for constructing our jet solution.
+In Sec.~\ref{sec:III}, we derive new vacuum solutions from the hyperbolic solution using the geometric methods mentioned earlier.
+In Sec.~\ref{sec:IV}, we promote the physically viable solution to Schwarzschild spacetime and perform the BZ perturbation method.
+In the same section, we determine the angular velocity and current associated with the black hole jet and analyze these properties, as well as other important features of the jet, specifically its total electromagnetic energy flux and effective resistance.
+Readers only interested in the black hole jet may skip the preceding sections and proceed directly to Sec.~\ref{sec:IV}.
 Our metric signature is always $(-,+,+,+)$ and we work in Heaviside-Lorentz and geometrized units ($G = c = \mu_{0}=1$).
-Also, our orientation in flat spacetime with cylindrical coordinates $(t,z,\rho,\varphi)$ is $dt \wedge dz \wedge d\rho \wedge d\varphi$.
+We adopt the orientation $dt \wedge dz \wedge d\rho \wedge d\varphi$ in flat spacetime with cylindrical coordinates $(t,z,\rho,\varphi)$.